Home

 , even on a record like this that takes great pains to sound visceral and alive.

 is too insulated, too shut out from the outside world, too unconcerned with pleasing anybody but himself to make anything close to urgent.
-Without that sense of hunger, his music doesn't have mass appeal, leaving it to the hardcore who appreciate his sense of craft and construction, listeners who are eager to listen to the album enough times to memorize the details.
+Without that sense of hunger, his music doesn't have mass appeal, leaving it to the hardcore fans who appreciate his sense of craft and construction, listeners who are eager to listen to the album enough times to memorize the details.
 In short, the same listeners who had the patience to learn how to love

 will learn how to love